 Since 1949, the Stillwell Motor Group (SMG) has treated its customers, business partners and employees with respect.
 In return, it has become one of the most respected names in the Australian automotive industry.

 Its mission remains to reward customers with an exceptional automotive experience, employees with opportunities to grow, and business partners with mutually beneficial relationships.
 In delivering these goals, SMG has been rewarded with a strong reputation, longevity and a solid foundation for continued success.

-Today, SMG employs more than 400 people across eight award-winning dealerships including BMW, Jaguar, Land Rover, Volvo and Volkswagen.
-SMG also owns and operates two aftersales businesses, the Clayton-based SMG Parts and parts and workshop equipment business Logicar operating in Victoria, Tasmania, Queensland, South Australia and Western Australia.
+Today, SMG employs more than 250 people across seven award-winning dealerships including BMW, Volvo and MINI.
+SMG also owns and operates an aftersales businesses, SMG Part based in Mentone.

 From little things…